-Reporter – Users with Reporter role are allowed to manage only the basic functions and basic Issue Workflows.
+Reporter – Users with the Reporter roles are allowed to manage only the basic functions and basic Issue Workflow.
 A Reporter is not able to manage a project, they cannot control Project Settings, nor the My Team functions, nor Processes.
 A Reporter user cannot be assigned as a Project Lead (Project Owner).

-Manager – Users with Manager role have full access in the Project module, they are allowed to manage both projects and teams through the My Team feature, they can control Project Settings, Processes, they can be assigned as Project Lead.
+Manager – Users with the Manager role have full access to the Project module, they are allowed to manage both projects and teams through the My Team feature, they can control Project Settings, Processes, they can be assigned as Project Lead.
 Manager users have the widest Issue Workflow by default.

-In the 'Groups' step, we are going to select particular Groups which should be part of the project in order to be able to start Processes within it.
+In the 'Groups' step, we are going to select particular Groups which should be part of the project to be able to start Processes within it.

-Under ‘Groups’, wee see the Groups within company and the number of assigned members.
+Under ‘Groups’, we see the Groups within a company and the number of assigned members.
 Please, select a Group.

 In the ‘Versions’ step, we can optionally specify different versions of the project.
 If you want to proceed without specifying any versions, just click Next.
 Otherwise, please fill out the fields and click Add version.
 Click Next.